 A couple months ago I described my opinions about getting appropriate information about your own trip.
-I wrote this to that of tour guides mainly however this issue apply to everyone who are planning the trip and want to see and get to know about something interesting.
-I mentioned about the kind of application like (Google) Travel Guide.
+I wrote this to the tour guides mainly however, this issue applies to everyone who is planning the trip and want to see and get to know about something interesting.
+I mentioned the kind of applications like (Google) Travel Guide.
 Read more here.

-There is no application directly called the Google Travel Guide, however when you tipe “Google Travel Guide app” you will receive a huge amount of various guide-apps.
-Those tools will help you prepare the trip and show you the most remarkable spots around your travel destination.
+There is no application directly called the Google Travel Guide, however, when you type the “Google Travel Guide app” you will receive a huge amount of various guide apps.
+Those tools will help you prepare for the trip and show you the most remarkable spots around your travel destination.
 There are many applications in this range.
-Moreover you can download the guide for many countries if you need.
-In my case the most interesting is tour guide for Poland, my mother country.
+Moreover, you can download the guide for many countries if you need it.
+In my case, the most interesting is a tourist guide for Poland, my mother country.
 Let’s check it inside then.

 Let’s see the guide app example below.

 This is the guide for Poland made by Triposo.
 In my opinion, this is the best mobile guide for Poland.
 I took a little overview of this application and now I can share with you some conclusions.
 Firstly the guide is really well prepared.
 You have the choice of the following: cities, national parks, regions, and sightseeing (outside the city).
 You have also an option to create and modify your tour, day trip, and multi-day tour from your destination selected.